rstudio/posit-demo-assets/Python/quarto-getting-started-with-python/README.md

 uv run quarto preview getting-started-python.qmd --no-browser --no-watch-inputs
 ```

-- Open the `.qmd` file for interactive use.
+- Open the `getting-started-python.qmd` file for interactive use.
-- Chose the just created kernel (you may need to refresh).
+- Open the command palette (ctl-shift-p), select "Python: Select Interpreter", and choose the just created kernel (you may need to refresh)
 - Click "Run All".